 The Santa Elena Canyon Trail may be one of the most accessible hikes in Big Bend National Park, West Texas; however, that doesn't make it any less stunning.

-The canyon was formed by the Terlingua Fault line, which tore apart an otherwise impenetrable 1,500-foot wall of rock reminiscent of Game of Thrones.
+The Terlingua Fault line formed the canyon, which tore apart an otherwise impenetrable 1,500-foot wall of rock reminiscent of Game of Thrones.

-The Rio Grande River flows west through the canyon, affording kayakers and rafters the opportunity to explore further than is possible on foot.
+The Rio Grande River flows west through the canyon, allowing kayakers and rafters to explore further than is possible on foot.

 The river also acts as the official border between the United States and Mexico, as it does throughout Big Bend National Park.